Greater San Antonio: Education

-The city of San Antonio is home to many public institutions.
 The San Antonio area's largest university is the University of Texas at San Antonio (UTSA).
 Other public institutions include the University of Texas Health Science Center at San Antonio, Texas A&M University–San Antonio, and the five colleges of the Alamo Community College District.

-The city has many private institutions as well, such as Our Lady of the Lake University and St. Mary's University on the inner west side.
+The city has many private institutions including Our Lady of the Lake University and St. Mary's University on the inner west side.
 Trinity University and the University of the Incarnate Word are in Midtown.
 The Culinary Institute of America maintains its third campus in downtown.

 Texas Lutheran University in Seguin and Howard Payne University at New Braunfels, now offering classes at a local high school but will soon have a true campus in the Veramendi Development, are the only higher education institutions in the area outside of San Antonio city limits.

 The San Antonio area has many public elementary and secondary schools sorted into the following independent school districts: